 I found these fresh chanterelle mushrooms in the fruit & vegetable shop.
 I was meaning to cook & preserve them with vinegar & extra virgin olive oil just like how my 5-year old loves it but since the shops close so early here, I didn't make it on time to buy a bottle of vinegar.
 Gosh, in here, we are always on the run to try to make it to the shops before closing time.
 We can never get used to the early closing times.
 I cooked the mushrooms instead with speck & fresh tomatoes for the pasta sauce for dinner.

 Penne Rigate with Chanterelle Mushrooms, Speck & TomatoesIngredients:

-- 1/4 cup of red wine
+- 1/4 cup red wine

-- a bunch of parsley, chopped finely
+- Bunch of parsley, finely chopped

-- parmigiano reggiano, grated
+- Parmigiano reggiano, grated